JoelLei121/a-simple-clock/README.md

 thu frontend summer course project.

 ### requirements
-use `npm install react react-dom next use-immer` to install react, react-dom, next.js and use-immer.
+use `npm install` to install dependencies.
+We use react, react-dom, next.js and use-immer.

 ### dev environment setup